-The deposit that you’ll need for the house and land package will vary so it’s best to speak with a mortgage broker before you sign the building contract.
+The deposit that you’ll need for the house and land package can vary, so it’s best to speak with a mortgage broker before you sign the building contract.

 The first home owners grant (FHOG) will help you in funding a turnkey project but not for the purchase of vacant land.

-That’s because the state will only transfer you the grant when you make your first payment to the builder.
+The state will only transfer the grant when you make your first payment to the builder.

-Unfortunately, this causes significant issues later on because the bank will not be able to advance the loan for the land until the builder is ready to start.
+If the house and land package loan is lodged as one application, it causes significant issues later as the bank will not advance the loan for the land until the builder is ready to start.

-This can cause the entire application to fall over and for you to have a stressful experience resubmitting your application at the last minute.
+This could cause the entire application to fall over, and you might have a stressful experience of resubmitting the application again at the last minute.

 Your builder needs to be licenced and registered with your state’s relevant Master Builders Association.